9 Exotic Fruits in Niue You Have to Try

 6. Vanilla

-Ok, again, not a fruit, but we can’t go without mentioning this iconic produce of Niue.
-Niue is home to several organic vanilla plantations, where vanilla beans and essence can be bought in gift stores and roadside stalls.
-Vanilla tours are available to learn more about the vanilla growing process and try some aromatic treats with Niue Vanilla International.
-See 10 Things to Do in Niue for Foodies for more details.
+Ok, not a fruit, but we can’t go without mentioning this iconic produce of Niue.
+Niue is home to several organic vanilla plantations, where vanilla beans and essence can be bought in gift stores and grocery stores.
+Vanilla tours are available to learn more about the arduous vanilla growing process with Niue Vanilla International.
+See the 10 Things to Do in Niue for Foodies for more details.

 9 Exotic Fruits in Niue You Have to Try(c) niuepocketguide.com